By Karimah bint Dawoud, qualified Clinical Nutritionist and Award winning writer, “heavenly Bites, The Best Of Muslim Home Cooking” @Kube Publishers

 For those of us who work in clerical jobs and not in fields, a jug of water is sufficient for doing wudu, it is not necessary or required to let the tap run and splash loads of water over ourselves and the floor, especially when we are not paying for it, like at home with parents or in the masjid.

-My mechanic told me he saw a brother in the masjid turn on the tap and let it run while he was rolling up his sleeves to do wudu.
-Of course my mechanic told him off, alhmdulilah.
-According to some scholars, waste is one of the signs of arrogance.
+A brother who is a mechanic told me he saw a brother in the masjid mosk turn on the tap and let it run while he was rolling up his sleeves to do wudhu.
+Of course the mechanic brother told him off, alhmdulilah.
+According to some scholars, waste is one of the signs of arrogance…wasting water.

 At home we do something called GREY WATER RECYCLING.